Shannon-Goddard/Goddard_Shannon_bikesharing/README.md

 - Select your questions.
 During this step, you'll consider which results you want to share with your audience.
 What do they want to see?
 How can we use that information to make their decision making process easier?
 - Execute independent research.
 You'll need to look at other relevant pieces of information to build a bigger picture.
 Search other sources to find information that will make your visualization more powerful.
 - Craft your Tableau story.
 This is when you create your story, primarily from worksheets and other visuals, with descriptions for each of them.
 - Create a written analysis.
 The written analysis is intended to provide additional insight into what we're trying to convey to our audience.
 This is a good place to add extra detail so that everyone can get on the same page.
-## Objectives
-The goals of this challenge are for you to:
-- Display data professionally and accurately.
-- Professionally style a Tableau story.
-- Utilize previously created Tableau worksheets to create a new story.
-- Create a Tableau story based on starting a bike-sharing company in Des Moines.

 #### Instructions
 The tasks for this challenge are broken up into four key steps: select your questions, do independent research, craft your story, and write an analysis.
 #### Step 1: Select Your Questions